craigsapp/ATON/index.md

 Comments are lines which start with "`@`" but are not property names or control messages.
 The "`@`" character should be followed by a space or at least three more "`@`" characters.
-In addition, any free text following a control message line will be treated as a comment.
-Any free text after a comment is also a comment.
-In other words, comments and control messages cannot be interleaved with property value strings.
+Comments can interrupt multi-line property values.
 To indicate an "`@`" character at the start of a line in a property value, escape it by preceding it with a backslash.
 Backslashes at the start of a line should also be escaped with a backslash.
 These characters should not be escaped if they do not start in the first position in a line.

 <center>
 <table style="with:450px;">